-Whether you're heading away or not, for most of us the Easter bank holiday is a time to spend with friends and family.
-If you are getting ready for a break away from home, we've pulled together a guide of what to pack to ensure you keep up appearances over the Easter bank holiday.
+Whether you’re heading away or not, for most of us the bank holiday is a time to spend with friends and family.
+If you are getting ready for a break away from home, we’ve pulled together a guide of what to pack to ensure you keep up appearances over the bank holiday weekend.

 A casually smart shirt

 Unless you’re going to a wedding, you can leave the formal shirt at home and go for more casual attire.
 Think a classic Oxford shirt – this will see you through anything from a pub lunch to dinner with friends.
 Lighten up your winter wardrobe in fresh colours for Spring.
 Try a vibrant turquoise, pink or even print to liven things up.
 Alternatively, a khaki shirt will go with anything and is a safe bet.